neel1996/langline/README.md

     </p>
 </p>

-Node library for getting information about programming languages by supplying the following options,
+Node library for getting information about programming languages by supplying either of the following options,

 - Name of the language
 - File extension of the language (E.g: js, py)